 One can enjoy a proper Marathi meal at any of the numerous dhabas that are located all along the way from Pune to Lavasa.
 At Temghar dam, you can give a try to delicious sweet corn.

 At Lavasa, there are numerous food options.
 Eat out joints located alongside the footpath (near the Dasve lake) are little expensive.
-If you are looking for cheap options, there are local dhaba type restaurants located at 10 min walk from the footpath area.
+If you are looking for budget options, there are local dhaba type restaurants located at 10 min walk from the footpath area.

 Beautiful Lavasa City